Book Reviews

 (Clarkson Potter) ISBN 978-0307408105 0307408108

-Making pies, muffins and brownies with Karen DeMasco's cook book is like taking baking classes from a professional pastry chef.
+Making pies, muffins and brownies with Karen DeMasco's cookbook is like taking baking classes from a professional pastry chef.
 Dessert recipes range from meringues and fruit compotes to ice creams and biscotti.

 In The Craft of Baking, Karen DeMasco, like a good baking school instructor, teaches you how to substitute ingredients to make different desserts with the same recipe.

-The 256-page cook book is well-organized, with easy-to-follow recipes.
+The 256-page cookbook is well-organized, with easy-to-follow recipes.

 The Craft of Baking begins with a description of baking ingredients, such as cacao nibs (roasted, hulled and broken bits of cacao beans).
 The chapter on Baking Techniques provides baking school instructions.
 For example, you learn how to make caramel, how to know when the caramel is dark enough and how to clean burnt caramel from a pot.